Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

         .AddInMemoryTokenCaches();
 ```

-1. In the `Controllers\HomeController.cs`file, the following code is added to allow calling MS Graph
+1. In the `Controllers\HomeController.cs`file, the following code is added to allow calling MS Graph:

 ```CSharp
         private readonly ILogger<HomeController> _logger;